prof-rossetti/intro-to-python/projects/freestyle/demo.md

   + How did you prioritize features?
 For groups, how did you split up the work?
   + What did you learn while working on this project?
 How did you learn what you needed to learn?
 Did you find any helpful resources?
   + What went well, and/or what would you do differently next time?
+  + What are your next steps, if any?

 ## Submission Instructions